Suit: Waistcoats

 Waistcoats (called vests in American English) were almost always worn with suits prior to the 1940s.
-Due to rationing during World War II, their prevalence declined, but their popularity has gone in and out of fashion from the 1970s onwards.
-A pocket watch on a chain, one end of which is inserted through a middle buttonhole, is often worn with a waistcoat; otherwise, since World War I, when they came to prominence of military necessity, men have worn wristwatches, which may be worn with any suit except the full evening dress (white tie).
-Although many examples of waistcoats worn with a double-breasted jacket can be found from the 1920s to the 1940s, that would be unusual today (one point of a double-breasted jacket being, it may be supposed, to eliminate the waistcoat).
+Their use began to decline during the Great Depression as financial pressures drove men to forgo the extra expense of a waistcoat, and attenuated further due to the fabric rationing in place during World War II and postwar spread of central heating; their use has gone in and out of vogue since then.
+A pocket watch on a chain, one end of which is inserted through a middle buttonhole, was often worn with a waistcoat; however, men have largely worn wristwatches since World War I, when they came to prominence out of military necessity.
+Though now rare, pocket watches may still be worn with any suit except full evening dress (white tie).
+Although many examples of waistcoats worn with a double-breasted jacket can be found from the 1920s to the 1940s, that would be unusual today (one point of a double-breasted jacket being, it may be supposed, to eliminate the need for a waistcoat in terms of both warmth and waist/shirt coverage).
 Traditionally, the bottom button of a waistcoat is left undone; like the vents in the rear of a jacket, this helps the body bend when sitting.
 Some waistcoats can have lapels; others do not.